Anglo-Manipur War

-The Anglo-Manipur War or Manipuri Rebellion of 1891 was a short armed conflict between the British Colonial Forces and the dissenting royal princes of Manipur Kingdom, which was arguably a dependency of the British Empire in India.
+The Anglo-Manipur War or Manipuri Rebellion of 1891 was a short armed conflict between the British Colonial Forces and the royal princes of the Manipur Kingdom.
 The conflict began with a palace coup staged by the general (Senapati) of Manipur, ousting its reigning king, and installing a half-brother, the heir-apparent, in his place.
 The British government took objection to the action and attempted to arrest the general.
 The effort failed, with the Manipuri forces attacking the British residency and the resident and other British officials getting executed.
 The British launched a punitive expedition that lasted from 31 March to 27 April 1891.
 The general and other rebels were arrested and convicted.
-The British conquered Manipur and did not annex it under British India but governed it as a princely state till 1947.
+Manipur was converted into an Indian princely state subject to British Paramountcy.

 Background

 In the First Anglo-Burmese War, the British helped prince Gambhir Singh regain his kingdom of Manipur, which had been heretofore occupied by the Burmese.
 Subsequently, Manipur became a British protectorate.
 This was certainly the British view, and is also acknowledged by several scholars.

 From 1835, the British stationed a Political Agent in Manipur, and succession arrangements were settled by the British Government of India.
 However, there was no treaty between the British and Manipur confirming these arrangements.
 Consequently, the Manipuris tended to regard themselves as an independent state.
 (Note: The British position was stated by the Viceroy of India as follows: "Manipur is a subordinate Native State.
 We rendered it independent of Burma.
 We have recognized succession in Manipur and have asserted suzerainty in many ways; and Manipur ruling family have repeatedly acknowledged their position of dependence.".)

 Manipur had been a frontier state, in fact a "buffer state", against Burma until 1885.
 With the Third Anglo-Burmese War that year and the British annexation of Upper Burma, Manipur's frontier status had vanished as did its strategic importance.
 The free supply of arms and ammunition that the British had provided Manipur were gradually reduced and removed.

 In 1890, the reigning Maharaja was Surachandra Singh.
 His half-brother Kulachandra Singh was the jubraj (heir apparent) (Note: From Sanskrit yuvarāja, also spelt yubraj or jubraj in the northeast India.) and another half-brother Tikendrajit Singh was the military commander (senapati).
 Frank Grimwood was the British Political Agent.
 Tikendrajit is said to have been the most able of the three siblings, and was also friendly with the Political Agent.
 According to historian Katherine Prior, the drying up of arms supplies led Tikendrajit to doubt the value of British alliance.

 Historian Jangkhomang Guite states that, at the same time, the British were contemplating the introduction of reforms in the administration of Manipur, such as abolition of slavery and reform in trade, but Tikendrajit stood in their way.